HHSAPCompSci2020/capstone-project-arcoir/doc/README - Arcoir.txt

 Drawing Screen
 Right click the colors to select a color.
-Click the grid to customize your character. [a] Right click CHARACTER to customize the character you will be playing as.
+Click the grid to customize your character.
+Right click CHARACTER to customize the character you will be playing as.
 Right click ENEMY to customize enemies.
 These can only be customized at the beginning of the game.
 Right click DOWNLOAD to download your customized character as a jpg or png.